 - As you are using heated water in the shower or bath you don’t need to use an electric or microwaveable heat pad (heat enhances blood flow making your penis expand more during a pumping session).

 - Water pumping usually takes less time as you can do it whenever you’re taking your normal shower – you don’t need to take any time out of your day to indulge in some male enhancement.

 You need to apply a particular amount of force before length changes occur, however after you go beyond a certain vacuum level you will experience an unacceptable accumulation of edema.
 With air pumping many men experience this edema build up BEFORE they hit the right level of force to produce length gains.
 You may be able to work around this by jelqing, hanging or stretching BEFORE pumping as this may lower the vacuum level you need to achieve for an effective session.
 This edema problem mainly only applies to length, as girth expansion can be done at a lower vacuum level.
 The general consensus is that with air pumping, most men experience more girth gains than length.

-Just to clarify, air pumping isn’t completely obsolete and if you use it and get results there’s no reason why you shouldn’t continue using it.
+Just to clarify, air pumping isn’t completely obsolete and if you use it and get permanent results there’s no reason why you shouldn’t continue using it.
 However, water pumping has been proven over and over again to be more effective, so if you’re serious about pumping and can afford a slightly more expensive model it’s well worth investing in a water pump.